larsenwork/monoid/Readme.md

 <a name="ct"></a>
 #Guidelines
 Follow the general GitHub guide for [contributing](https://guides.github.com/activities/contributing-to-open-source/#contributing) for issues, pull requests etc.<br>
-Remember to update the Font Log if you make any contributions.
+Remember to update the Font Log when you make contributions.

 <a name="li"></a>
 #License